 If a shift is marked "Home", or the employee has no shifts scheduled on a particular day, there is no sense collecting a survey.
 However, you can setup a variety of shift 'tags' or categories (Office, Warehouse, Site A/B), which can then be used to fire the survey email, or even a chat message in Microsoft Teams letting the employee know they are clear to come on-site.

 Want to implement one of these solutions at your workplace?
 Contact Us today to learn how we can help unlock these tools in your Microsoft 365 subscription.
 Or ask how you can get these solutions for free when you join our Modern Workplace program.

-Don't have Microsoft 365 or Office 365?
+Don't have Microsoft 365?
 This is a great time to consider adding a Microsoft 365 subscription at your workplace.
 Don't forget that the least expensive ($6.40 per user, per month) plan, "Microsoft 365 Business Basic", contains all of the components needed to build any of the solutions detailed above.